Sylvain-Bugat/java-classic-algorithms/src/main/java/com/github/sbugat/problems/chess/readme.md

 | Complexity::warning::warning: | Efficiency::warning: |
 | ---------- | ---------- |
-Useds positions and contraints are stored in the stack and in global bit-flags arrays.
+Used positions and contraints are stored in the stack and in global bit-flags arrays.

 Core algorithm:
 ```java